Areas of Study and Degrees

 - The program faculty will notify the student in writing of the outcome of the hearing and make a recommendation to the Dean.

-- Students who have been declared ineligible due to unsatisfactory progress or performance may appeal such decisions to the Dean of the School of Graduate Studies, as designee of the Chancellor.
+- Students who have been declared ineligible due to unsatisfactory progress or performance may appeal such decisions to the Provost, as Chief Academic Officer of the University.
 This appeal must be made in writing within 14 consecutive days after receipt of the registrar’s notification to the student of the decision.
 The Dean of the School of Graduate Studies will review the full record of the case and the appeal document.

-- The decision of the Graduate Dean, as the Chancellor’s designated representative in such cases, is final and will be communicated in writing to:
+- The decision of the Provost, as the Chancellor’s designated representative in such cases, is final and will be communicated in writing to:

 - The student